MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-trigger.md

 - When alerting an operator that they've done an incorrect action, consider using a branch to take the operator to a pre-authored corrective step.
 [Learn more about branching](pc-app-branching.md).

-- When alerting an operator about a safety concern, consider using a branch to take the user to a pre-authored warning step.
+- When alerting an operator about a safety concern, consider using a branch to take the operator to a pre-authored warning step.

 ### When to use on-exit triggers

 Use on-exit triggers for actions that require an operator to do something before moving to the next step.
 Examples:

-- When using a tool to tighten a fastener, activate the trigger after the user has finished the action.
+- When using a tool to tighten a fastener, activate the trigger after the operator has finished the action.

-- When collecting a tool or part needed for the next step, activate the trigger after the user has acquired the tool or part.
+- When collecting a tool or part needed for the next step, activate the trigger after the operator has acquired the tool or part.

 ## Create a trigger